Areas of expertise

 - Traditional and local ecological knowledge of pastoralists

-- Biology and ecology of bark beetles
+- Biology and ecology of tree resistance to bark beetles

 - Forest vulnerability to disturbances and climate change